opfesoft/sol-docs/db/characters/worldstates.md

 QUEST\_BREAK\_THE\_BLOCKADE\_MINUTES\_AWAY = 3078, // Our stolen zeppelin's less than $3078w minutes away. // Break the Blockade quest=11153
 EYE\_OF\_THE\_STORM\_09 = 3085, // default value 379 // ???
 QUEST\_BREAK\_THE\_BLOCKADE\_DWARFS\_ACTIVATED = 3094, // There are $3094W activated dwarves!
 QUEST\_BREAK\_THE\_BLOCKADE\_TOTAL\_INJURED = 3096, // We did it boys!
-Now back to the Grim Guzzler and we'll drink to the $3096W that were injuredl! // RETREAT!!
+Now back to the Grim Guzzler and we'll drink to the $3096W that were injured! // RETREAT!!
 We've already lost $3096W and we can't afford to lose any more!!
 BG\_AV\_Alliance\_Score = 3127,
 BG\_AV\_Horde\_Score = 3128,
 BG\_AV\_SHOW\_H\_SCORE = 3133,
 BG\_AV\_SHOW\_A\_SCORE = 3134,
 QUEST\_UNK\_01\_TOTAL\_CASUALTIES = 3151, // RETREAT!!
 We've taken a beating and had $3151W casualties!
 We can't keep taking these losses!
 FALL BACK!! // We did it boys!
-Now back to the Grim Guzzler and we'll drink to the $3151W that were injuredl!
+Now back to the Grim Guzzler and we'll drink to the $3151W that were injured!
 ARENA\_SEASON\_IN\_PROGRESS = 3191, // CONFIG\_ARENA\_SEASON\_IN\_PROGRESS // Arena season in progress, 0 - end of season //SendInitWorldStates

 QUEST\_DISCOVERING\_PERCENT\_RAZORTHORN\_ROOTS = 3223, // Good day to you, $c.$b$bThere's much to be done to assist in the effort here.
 Sadly, there's very little I can do for you until I get all of my supplies.$b$bI've now got $3223w percent of the razorthorn roots I need to get started.
 Any assistance you provide will be well worth the effort, I assure you. // The alchemy lab is not quite yet ready, $n.
 Mar'nah says that she is $3223w percent done with its assembly, however.$B$BIf you would   like to help her with that, you will find her inside the inn at the Sun's Reach Harbor. // quest=11522 <http://www.wowhead.com/quest=11520/discovering-your-roots>